-How to turn a salvaged lamp into an antique candlestick!
+Today, I’m going to show you one of my favorite projects, how to turn a salvaged lamp into an antique candlestick!

 The next time you’re at a thrift store, flea market, or yard sale and see one of those candlestick style lamps, don’t pass it up!

 Unfortunately, I didn’t get a picture of the lamp that I found before I gutted it of all of it’s electrical, but here’s a sample picture of what I’m talking about when I say “candlestick” lamp.

 The lamp that I found at the thrift store was only $5.00, and once I removed all of the electrical, it looked like this.

 Made of plaster, it had a dark brown stained finish.

 Even in this state, it still worked perfectly for mimicking those highly sought after antique altar sticks.

 But still….I wanted to give it a painted, timeworn finish, something that worked better with my style and decor.